watsonfellowship/watson-51/_fellows/eleda-fernald.md

 ---

-By personally studying percussion with excellent Balinese gamelan, tabla, samba school, taiko, and pandeiro musicians in Indonesia, India, the UK, Japan, and Brazil, I was introduced to each tradition’s teaching approach and their evolving, complex relationships to identity-based exclusivity.
+By personally studying percussion with excellent Balinese gamelan, tabla, samba school, taiko, and pandeiro musicians, I was introduced to each tradition’s teaching approach and their evolving, complex relationships to identity-based exclusivity.